Subscribe by RSS

 Fat Mike Interview, 2004

-Fat Mike has been a household name in the realm of punk rock for more than ten years.
+Fat Mike has been a household name in the world of punk rock for more than ten years.
 His resume includes fronting the legendary NOFX and founding what is arguably the world’s best punk record label, Fat Wreck Chords.
 Today he can add political activist to his list of credentials.
-With the formation of his Punk Voter website and the upcoming release of the Rock Against Bush CD compilations, Fat Mike is a man on a mission in ’04.
-NOFX will also headline the first leg of the Punk Voter tour, as well as play select dates on Warped Tour; all in hopes of sending W back to Crawford, Texas come November.
+With the formation of his Punk Voter website and the upcoming release of the Rock Against Bush compilations, Fat Mike is a man on a mission in ’04.
+NOFX will also headline the first leg of the Punk Voter tour, as well as play select dates on Warped Tour, all in hopes of sending W. back to Crawford, Texas come November.
 Though he has garnered some flak due to his latest actions, Mike remains undeterred by his critics.
 He continues to exercise his right as an American citizen to make his voice heard and do what it takes to unite punks in electing a President who’s more deserving of the title.
 Click here to view…

 Share